newrelic/rpm_contrib/README.md

 ### Troubleshooting Startup

-If you've set up your gems to load as described above and you are still not seeing data in RPM, try setting the environment variable `NEWRELIC_DISPATCHER` to the name of your app server (Camping, Resque, Rake, etc).
+If you've set up your gems to load as described above and you are still not seeing data in RPM, there may be a bug in detecting your framework.
+Try setting the environment variable `NEWRELIC_DISPATCHER` to the name of your app server (Camping, Resque, Rake, etc), and please report to us if this fixes the problem so we can fix the auto-detection logic.

 If this does not help then set the `log_level` to `debug` in the `newrelic.yml` file and examine the `newrelic_agent.log` file for errors after restarting your app.